dumberjs/dumber-gist/README.md

 sudo brew services restart nginx
 ```

 I don't need sudo for port 443 to work for me.
-I don't remember what I did on my mac long long time before to allow port below 1024.
+I don't remember what I did long time ago to allow port below 1024.

 If you use sudo to start nginx, don't worry, as a security feature, nginux will downgrade itself to a user (default to the user of the app) after it was started.